 While we anticipate some variability in prepayment levels, extraordinary or extended increases or decreases in prepayment rates could materially affect our liquidity, interest income, net interest margin and the value of our Residual Interests.
-Additionally, a prolonged introduction of significant amounts of subsidized funding into the Private Education Loan market at below market interest rates - whether from Federal or private sources -could increase the prepayment rates of our existing Private Education Loans and have a material adverse effect on our business, results of operations and cash flows.
+Additionally, a prolonged introduction of significant amounts of subsidized funding into the Private Education Loan market at below market interest rates - whether from federal or private sources -could increase the prepayment rates of our existing Private Education Loans and have a material adverse effect on our business, results of operations and cash flows.
 When, as a result of unanticipated prepayment levels, education loans within a securitization trust amortize faster than originally contracted, the trust's pool balance may decline at a rate faster than the prepayment rate assumed when the trust's bonds were originally issued.
 If the trust's pool balance declines faster than originally anticipated, in most of our securitization structures, the bonds issued by that trust will also be repaid faster than originally anticipated.
-In such cases, the Company's net interest income may decrease and the value of any retained Residual Interest in the trust may similarly decline.
+In such cases, our net interest income may decrease and the value of any retained Residual Interest in the trust may similarly decline.

 Conversely, when education loans within a securitization trust amortize more slowly than originally contracted, the trust's pool balance may decline more slowly than the prepayment rate assumed when the trust's bonds were originally issued, and the bonds may be repaid more slowly than originally anticipated.
-In these cases, the Company's net interest income increases and the value of any retained Residual Interest in the trust may increase.
+In these cases, our net interest income increases and the value of any retained Residual Interest in the trust may increase.
 In addition, if the prepayment rate is especially slow and certain rights of the sellers or the servicer are not exercised or are insufficient or other action is not taken to counter the slower prepayment rate, the trust's bonds may not be repaid by their legal final maturity date(s), which could result in an event of default under the underlying securitization agreements.
-Beginning in 2016, Moody's and Fitch took final ratings actions on our non-recourse FFELP ABS sponsored by our affiliates due to concerns that trust cash flows may not be sufficient to pay all bonds by the legal final maturity date.
-For a discussion of the rating agencies actions and the Company's efforts to mitigate the "legal final maturity" risk, see Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Funding and Liquidity Risk Management."

 Finally, rating agencies may place bonds on watch or change their ratings on (or their ratings methodology for) the bonds issued by a securitization trust, possibly raising or lowering their ratings, based upon these prepayment rates and their perception of the risk posed by those rates to the timing of the trust cash flows.
-Placing bonds on watch, changing ratings negatively, proposing or making changes to ratings methodology could: (i) affect our liquidity; (ii) impede our access to the securitization markets; (iii) require changes to our securitization structures; (iv) impact our net interest margins; and/or (v) raise or lower the value of our Residual Interests of our future securitization transactions.
+Placing bonds on watch, changing ratings negatively, proposing or making changes to ratings methodology could: (i) affect our liquidity; (ii) impede our access to the securitization markets; (iii) require changes to our securitization structures; (iv) impact our net interest margins; and/or (v) raise or lower the value of our Residual Interests of our fiture securitization transactions